-VOC ED 252CE - EXPLORATION OF CONSTRUCTION AND MAINTENANCE CAREERS - NONCREDIT
+VOC ED 252CE - EXPLORATION OF CONSTRUCTION AND MAINTENANCE CAREERS - 0 UNITS

 This course introduces students to careers, basic skills and common practices in the construction and maintenance industries; helping them discover their aptitudes and interests in the construction field and make more informed decisions about their future careers, education, and training.
 Students will learn and perform basic carpentry, masonry, and mechanical skills and tasks.
-Students will prepare to enter an apprenticeship program in the field of construction or maintenance.
+Students will prepare to enter an apprentice-ship program in the field of construction or maintenance.

-VOC ED 259CE - (O.S.H.A.)
-SAFETY STANDARDS: CONSTRUCTION & INDUSTRY - NONCREDIT
+VOC ED 259CE - (0.S.H.A.)
+SAFETY STANDARDS: CONSTRUCTION & INDUSTRY - 0 UNITS

 This course provides instruction on industry safety and health rules as it applies to workers and employers within the construction industry.
 Topics such as fall protection, lock out tag out procedures, PPE, excavations, CPR/First Aid, etc. are covered.
-Participants that meet the required hourly attendance and successfully pass the final exam will be eligible to receive their OSHA (10 hrs) safety-training certificate.
+Participants that meet the required hourly attendance and successfully pass the final exam will be eligible to receive their OSHA (10 hours) safety-training certificate.

-VOC ED 281CE EXPLORING COMPUTER SCIENCE INFORMATION TECHNOLOGY CAREERS - NONCREDIT
+VOC ED 281CE EXPLORING COMPUTER SCIENCE INFORMATION TECHNOLOGY CAREERS - 0 UNITS